GLEP 83: EAPI deprecation

 On the other hand, an upgrade path to a stable system is guaranteed for one year, plus limited support for systems that are outdated more than a year [3].
 Therefore, previous EAPIs are still required during that time.
 A period of 24 months before deprecation has been chosen, which is more than the required minimum and will allow projects to support a longer upgrade path.

 Requiring two newer EAPIs before deprecation will allow ebuilds that are otherwise seldom updated to be bumped to the next but one EAPI immediately.
+However, deprecation of an EAPI should not be deferred forever, so it can be effected after a longer waiting period of 48 months even if only one newer EAPI exists at that point.

 A delay of 24 months between deprecation and ban will give ebuild authors enough time to update.
 This is especially relevant for overlays and downstream distributions.
 An additional requirement for banning an EAPI is that fewer than 5 % of ebuilds are using the EAPI in question.
 This requirement is defined to help keep the number of ebuild updates (and bug reports requesting them) manageable, as a banned EAPI is sufficient reason for updating an ebuild.